dojo/docs/dojox/calendar.rst

   * styleColumnHeaderCell(node, date, renderData): allows to style a column header cell.
   * styleGridCell(node, date, renderData): allows to style a grid cell.
 By default, it installs dojoxCalendarToday and dojoxCalendarWeekend CSS pseudo classes.

+In an additional layout pass, the dojoxCalendarHiddenEvents CSS pseudo class is installed on grid cells if they are hidden days in the corresponding date.

 Date formatting
 ```````````````